python-happybase/happybase/doc/user.rst

 Keep in mind that filter strings should be used in *addition* to other ways to limit the returned scanner data, e.g. by using `row_start` or `columns`.
 Not doing so results in horribly slow full table scans at the server.
-See the HBase documentation for more information about how to properly use scanner filters.
+See the HBase documentation for more information on properly using scanner filters.

 Dynamic filter strings
 ----------------------